 Crazy Rich Asians

 Rachel Chu, a New Yorker, travels to Singapore to meet her boyfriend’s family in this modern rom-com.
-There’s a lot of laughter, as well as lessons on the significance of family.
+There’s a lot of laughter and lessons on the significance of family.

 If Beale Street Could Talk